What should I do if my child is going to be absent for an extended period of time?

 Why did my child get a Loss of Credit Notification?

-Loss of Credit Notifications is sent out to inform you that your child has exceeded the number of unexcused absences allowed per course.
+Loss of Credit Notifications are sent out to inform you that your child has exceeded the amount of unexcused absences allowed per course.
+These absences are excused from any discipline (i.e. truancy); however, they still count toward the cumulative total number of absences.
 If you wish to appeal these absences, please submit an Appeal Form.
+For further information, please read the communication distributed on 9/14/2022 regarding updates to Attendance Regulation 5200.

 Why did my child get an Absence Notification?